molgenis/molgenis_apps-legacy/modules/compute/protocols/imputation/imputation_manual.md

 ####7.3 Running an analysis using Molgenis Compute
 The complete minimac pipeline consists of three steps.
-The first one (specified in workflowMinimacStage1.csv) creates the complete filestructure and all Compute jobs for the prephasing.
+The first one (specified in workflowMinimacStage1.csv) creates the complete file structure and all Compute jobs for the prephasing.
 The first three steps of this workflow consist of filtering the study data using ImputationTool, one might choose to remove these steps from the workflow if the study data is already filtered and qced.
 The second step takes care of the phasing of the data, this process is executed per chunk/region of a user specified number of markers/SNPs (default is 2000).
 The steps described in workflowMinimacStage3.csv perform the actual imputation and merge the chunk-based results back per chromosome.
 The pipeline can be executed using the following command:

 >sh molgenis_compute.sh \\